Mojasagwe/taxiranklocatorbackend/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## CI/CD Pipeline

-This project uses GitHub Actions for continuous integration and deployment.

-### CI Pipeline Features

-- **Automated Testing**: Runs all tests on each push to main branch and pull requests
-- **Code Quality**: Uses SonarQube to analyze code quality and detect issues
-- **Security Scanning**: OWASP Dependency Check for detecting vulnerabilities in dependencies
-- **Artifact Generation**: Creates deployable JAR files
-- **Automatic Deployment**: Deploys to Heroku automatically when pushing to main branch

-### Setting up the CI/CD Pipeline

-// ... rest of existing content ...